csula/cs590-fall-2015/src/trivia-game/README.md

-# building a software system with clojure
+# Building a Software System with Clojure

 Let's us look a simple approach to building a simple trivia game with clojure.
 Our approach here is as followed: